Gaining New Clients From Marketing

 - You need to lose some bad fit clients, but to do so you need new ones

 - Your competitors are moving in and its either grow or be trampled on

 - Wage increases are needed to retain good staff

 - Investors are demanding more return for their investment

-There are lots and lots of reasons, what’s your true reason?
+There is a vast variety reasons, what’s your deeper reason?
+Find what truly motivates you.
 It might just be you want a new Ferrari!

 To define your goal follow these steps:

 - Define a financial turnover increase, work out the % you need/want (keep it realistic) and use your turnover to get a figure